microsoft/Windows-AppConsult-Blog/Microsoft Graph and HoloLens - Authentication.md

 ### The part that involves Visual Studio

 Testing and debugging scripts isn't really one of Unity's strengths, especially when dealing with plugins.
 I've decided to debug and test my library on the lens in a simple UWP environment first.
 This allows much quicker prototyping.
-The UWP code is (as usual) available on GitHub, alongside with the Unity project and the placeholder plugin.
+The UWP code is (as usual) available on [GitHub](https://github.com/Microsoft/Windows-AppConsult-Samples-MixedReality/tree/master/Blog-MsGraph), along with the Unity project and the placeholder plugin.

 *A small note on the sample code: almost all of my method signatures accept an ```Action<string>``` callback.
 I wouldn't normally do this in LoB application development where I can use IoC to inject the logging framework of my choice on instantiation.
 In Unity, ctor injection isn't really a thing.
 The logging callback seems to be the most clean and obvious approach to me for this sample.*